 For a brief introduction to the EPA’s Toxic Release Inventory (TRI) and GIS: Download all QGIS Tutorials.

-Also, all materials for the spring 2014 GIS course, dedicated to the spatial analysis of the TRI, are publicly available on our course Google Drive Site.
+Also, all materials for the spring 2014 GIS course, dedicated to the spatial analysis of the TRI, as well as the Summer 2014 and Fall 2014 Introduction to GIS and Advanced GIS couress are publicly available on our course Google Drive Site.

 Click here for tutorial videos that guide you through downloading, extracting, adding and analyzing Toxics Release Inventory (TRI) data in a GIS.